chuckleong21/scofirroto/content/about/_index.md

 This is a personal blog mainly about **languages** from ``#rstats`` to natural langauges including English, Chinese and Japanese.
 I would post the translated version of articles that pique my interest to one of these two languages above.

-Section [R Oceanos](/r-oceanos) are things about _R programming languages_ written primarily in English since most work I did with R was in English.
+[R Oceanos](/r-oceanos) are things about _R programming languages_ written primarily in English since most work I did with R was in English.

-Section [人間](/homosapiens) are some excerpts about life or personal feelings written in whatever languages that I see fit.
-Considered them some random tweet threads.

 {{< /tab >}}